-Vincent Johnson is in his first year with Kansas State and brings extensive experience coaching elite high school and club track and field athletes in Texas.
-He recently ended four years at Lancaster High School in Lancaster, Texas, where he served as an assistant coach and jumps coordinator and helped lead the team to four straight Texas Class 4A State Championships.
-While coaching in Lancaster, Johnson also founded and organized a jump specific club the Texas `FACES' Track Club.
+Before joining K-State for the 2011-12 season, Johnson spent four years at Lancaster High School in Lancaster, Texas.
+He served as an assistant coach and jumps coordinator and helped lead the team to four straight Texas Class 4A State Championships.
+While coaching in Lancaster, Johnson also founded and organized a jump specific club called the Texas `FACES' Track Club.

 Prior to his time in Lancaster, Johnson spent one year at North Panola High School in Mississippi as the head coach to lay the foundation for a new track and field program at the school.
 Johnson also spent two seasons as an assistant coach at Nacogdoches High School in Texas where he worked specifically with the sprinters and jumpers.

-Johnson also has collegiate coaching experience working as a graduate assistant and then a full-time assistant coach for his alma mater Alcorn State.
-After earning his degree from Alcorn State, Johnson then served as a graduate assistant while earning his masters in health and physical education.
-While coaching at Alcorn State, he was charged with overseeing the jumpers and supervising the freshman athletes and helped coach athletes to eight Southwestern Athletic Conference titles.
+Along with extensive high school coaching experience, Johnson has collegiate coaching experience working as a graduate assistant and then a full-time assistant coach for his alma mater Alcorn State.
+After earning his degree from Alcorn State in recreation studies, Johnson then served as a graduate assistant while earning his masters in health and physical education.
+During his time at Alcorn State as a coach, Johnson was charged with overseeing the jumpers and supervising the freshman athletes.
+He helped coach athletes to eight Southwestern Athletic Conference titles.

-While competing for Alcorn State, Johnson had much success as well.
-He won three SWAC titles, two in the triple jump and one long jump and was also named SWAC Most Outstanding Performer.
-Johnson also was a three-time qualifier for NCAA Regionals.
+As an athlete for Alcorn State, Johnson had much success as well.
+He won three SWAC titles, two in the triple jump and one in the long jump and was named SWAC Most Outstanding Performer.
+He also was a three-time qualifier for NCAA Regionals in the long jump.